Jonathan Isaac: Orlando Magic (2017–present)

 On March 15, 2022, Weltman announced that Isaac would miss the remainder of the 2021–22 NBA season due to the injury.
 He had not yet played during the season.
 On March 22, Isaac suffered a minor injury to his right hamstring during his rehab and underwent a surgical procedure.

 On January 10, 2023, Isaac was assigned to the Magic's G League affiliate for just one game.
 On January 23, he returned to the court after over two and a half years, recording 10 points, 3 rebounds, and 2 steals in 9 minutes in a 113–98 win over the Boston Celtics.
 On February 28, during practice in Milwaukee, Isaac felt discomfort, and an MRI a day later revealed a torn left adductor muscle.
 On March 3, he underwent season-ending surgery to address the injury.

+On July 6, 2024, Isaac signed a five-year, $84 million extension through 2028–29.

+On June 27, 2026, Isaac was waived by the Magic in a move intended to save money before his contract became fully guaranteed.
+Four days later, he re-signed with the Magic on a one-year $3.52 million contract.